ericnjuki/hemedisapp/README.md

 * ### 5.
 Add New Items
     Here you, add items that are NOT already in your inventory.
 If the item is in your inventory, you should update it in Current Stock.
     Quantity and Unit fields are optional and default to 0 and pc respectively.
 This is dangerous as when you sell items with 0 quantity, they quantity goes negative (this doesn't affect the statistics though)

+* ### 6.
+Batch Add
+    This is a new (v0.2.0) view that enables you to add large amounts of data to the system.
+(You previously had to add each item 1 by 1 to the system.
+Yes, developers are stupid at times) The textarea where you paste is disabled.
+Type in __hibbyjibbies__ in the password field to unlock

+    I did this because this is a one-or-two-time view and really isn't designed to be an entry point to the system (it has no validation of items so be careful what you copy paste)

+    The format of data that should go in there is e.g. excel data (rows separated by newline '\n' and columns by tabs '\t') and as I type this I just remembered that the column headers are hard-coded so sounds like v0.2.1 is coming out soon.

 ## Typical work flow
 1. You begin your workflow by adding (a) new item(s) in the Add New Items tab.